RobustoFramework/Robusto/README.md

 Instead, it is about reliably connecting sensors, actuators, controls, microcontrollers and similar components, and while it can transfer security footage and lower-grade live feeds, much more than that veers out its focus and is typically beyond the abilities and needs of the involved components[^4].
 Not that it could not be added later.

-[^1]: Perhaps using a 4-pin charger connector (I2C + 5V).
-[^2]: I.e. frame rates may drop but still update, and other functionalities may be completely unaffected.
-Note that NMEA2000 with all its thick and expensive cabling and ability to support many devices, only transmits at 250kBits/s.
-It is quite possible to bridge communication to NMEA2000, should be added.
-[^3]: Sometimes that information, for example about radio interference may even help you troubleshoot other issues, like your WiFi network.
-[^4]: Netflix or other high definition streaming services provide a pleasant viewing experience by using a lot of power-consuming real-time processing.